Dzhoniq/data-analytics-portfolio/README.md

 In this project I did A/B test to check which scenario for a game called "Cookie Cats" would increase its player retention.
 The game has gates that players encounter as they progress through the levels.
 These gates serve the important purpose of giving players an enforced break from playing, hopefully resulting in that the the player's enjoyment of the game being increased and prolonged.
 The gates where placed in level 30 and level 40, and analyzing an A/B test we checked the impact of these changes on players retention.
 - uploaded and checked the descriptoin of the AB-test data
 - Performed EDA analysis to check the distribution of game rounds
-- Cacculated 1-day and 7-day retention
+- Calculated 1-day and 7-day retention
 - Used bootstrapping to get at the certainty of the retention numbers
 - Computed a difference between retention rates of 2 scenarious and the probability of the difference
 - Based on the A/B-test results, provided recommendations on whether to move the gate from level 30 to level 40